NotWoods/big-island-buses/README.md

 # Big Island Buses

-A web app created for bus riders in the Big Island of Hawai'i'.
+A web app created for bus riders in the Big Island of Hawai'i.
 The app was created to offer an alternative the the county's [paper-only bus schdules](http://www.heleonbus.org/schedules-and-maps).
 I built the [initial version](https://github.com/NotWoods/big-island-buses/tree/app-challenge) during my 11th grade in high school, where it won [**Grade Prize in Congressional App Challenge 2014, Hawaii’s 2nd Congressional District**](http://gabbard.house.gov/index.php/press-releases/339-rep-tulsi-gabbard-presents-congressional-awards-to-young-leaders-from-hawai-i-s-second-district).